SummerSlam (2021): Preliminary matches

 In the eighth match, Edge took on Seth Rollins.
 Edge reenacted The Brood's entrance (a group Edge was once a member of earlier in his WWE career in 1998–1999) before coming to the ring to his regular entrance.
 Rollins began to target the surgically repaired neck of Edge by slamming it into the steel steps.
 Rollins performed a Frog Splash on Edge for a nearfall.
 Edge performed a Swinging Neckbreaker from the top rope on Rollins.
 As Edge went back to the top rope, Rollins performed a Superplex and a Falcon Arrow on Edge for a nearfall.
 Edge countered The Stomp and a Pedigree from Rollins and performed a Glam Slam for a nearfall.
 As Rollins went for The Stomp on the apron, Edge countered and performed a Spear on Rollins sending both of them out of the ring.
 Rollins countered a Spear attempt by Edge into a Pedigree for another nearfall.
 Edge performed a Corkscrew Moonsault and a Spear on Rollins for a nearfall.
 In the end, Edge countered The Stomp again and locked in an Edgecator and a Crossface.
 Edge rammed Rollins' head into the ring mat several times and locked in a Bulldog Choke, submitting Rollins to win the match.

 After that, John Morrison and The Miz came to the ring to reveal their surprise, the Drip Stick 2000.
 The New Day's Xavier Woods came out with the device and sprayed Miz and Morrison out of the ring.

-In the penultimate match, Bobby Lashley (accompanied by MVP) defended the WWE Championship against Goldberg.
-Goldberg performed a Spear on Lashley outside the ring.
-As Lashley rolled out the ring to recover, MVP struck Goldberg's knee with his cane.
-Lashley attacked the injured knee with multiple chop blocks and rammed it into the ring post.
-Goldberg was unable to continue, resulting in the referee calling the match, thus Lashley retained the title.
-Afterwards, Lashley attacked Goldberg's knee with a steel chair.
-Following the match, Goldberg's 15-year-old son, Gage, came to his father's aid, only for Lashley to apply the Hurt Lock on Gage.
+In the penultimate match, Bobby Lashley (with MVP) defended the WWE Championship against Goldberg.
+After a domination from Goldberg and Lashley respectively, the last was thrown by the first from the top of a corner into the ring, slamming his back.
+Goldberg attempted a Spear on Lashley, but when MVP took Lashley out of the ring, Goldberg performed the move on Lashley at ringside.
+Back in the ring, while Lashley was rolling for recovering, MVP attacked Goldberg with his cane on one knee.
+Then, Lashley attacked the injured knee with multiple chop blocks and rammed it into a ring post.
+Goldberg was unable to continue, resulting in the referee stopping the match and Lashley retaining the WWE Championship.
+After the match, Lashley attacked the injured knee again with a chair and also gave Goldberg a little cut on a shoulder.
+Finally, Goldberg's 15-year-old son, Gage, came to his father's aid, but Lashley applied a Hurt Lock on Gage.